vsulli/CipherEncoderDecoder/CipherEncoderDecoder/README.md

 TODO
 - make a function to make words lowercase before feeding into encoder
 - fix to work for phrases with spaces

+FUTURE CHANGES
+- Affine: allow user to select a (among possible choices) and b